Sonar Compliance Overview

 - Encryption and Sensitive Message Deletion

 Consumers expect companies to take the utmost stance on protecting their customers.
-With more and more laws going into effect to protect the consumer, Sonar stays on top of the changing landscape so our partners don't have to worry.
+With more and more laws going into effect to protect the consumer, Sonar stays on top of the changing landscape.

-With double opt in, you’re making the opt-in process very explicit so you know the end user wants to receive messages and are expecting to receive messages.
+With double opt in, you’re making the opt-in process very explicit so you have a record that the end user wants to receive messages and are expecting to receive messages.
 Double opt-in starts with an inbound message from an end user (contact), the feature then sends back a confirmation message, which includes a keyword for the end user to reply with.

-Sonar’s Intelligent Timezone Compliance feature— an added safety measure to avoid sending texts to your customers or prospects during non-business and unapproved hours as stated by TCPA law guidelines.
+Sonar’s Intelligent Timezone Compliance feature— an added safety measure to avoid sending texts to your customers or prospects during non-business and unapproved hours as stated by TCPA time-of-day guidelines.

 First, you need to derive the timezone using one of several options: